m-ahmedy/CDOEND-Project-Guides/Project-3/instructions/4-ci-stages.md

 ## Objectives

-- Complete CI Stages
+**Complete CI Stages**

 - Build
+    - Fix the compilation error in the backend source code
-    - Test
+- Unit Test
+    - Fix the failing test case in the backend source code
+    - Fix the failing test case in the frontend source code
-    - Scan
+- Scan for Critical Vulnerabilities

-- Submission requirements
+    - Fixing critically vulnerable packages in the backend source code
+    - Working around other critical vulnerabilities

+**Submission requirements**

 - Job failed because of compile errors. [**SCREENSHOT01**]
 - Job failed because of unit tests. [**SCREENSHOT02**]
 - Job that failed because of vulnerable packages. [**SCREENSHOT03**]

+**Affected Files**

+- CircleCI config: `.circleci/config.yml`
+- Backend Source Code
+    - `backend/src/main.ts`
+    - `backend/src/modules/domain/employees/commands/handlers/employee-activator.handler.spec.ts`
+    - `backend/package.json`
+- Backend Source Code
+    - `frontend/src/app/components/LoadingMessage/LoadingMessage.spec.tsx`

-## CircleCI config.yml
+## Considerations

-- We will use a base image from CircleCI that supports Node.js 13.8.0
+We will use a base image from CircleCI that supports **Node.js 13.8.0**

-- We will use [`cimg/node:13.8.0`](https://circleci.com/developer/images/image/cimg/node), it's a convenience image provided by CircleCI that's built to run Node.js 13.8.0 on CircleCI
+We will use [`cimg/node:13.8.0`](https://circleci.com/developer/images/image/cimg/node), it's a convenience image provided by CircleCI that's built to run Node.js 13.8.0 on CircleCI

+## Implementation

 ### Build stage

 #### Jobs: build-frontend

+**Docker Image**

 First we define the executor environment, which will be the mentioned docker image